Before you begin

 For example, an asset may have the following SMs:

-- SM02, generates a work order every 1000 km, has tasks A, B, C, and D
+- SM02: Generates a work order every 1000 km and has tasks A, B, C, and D

-- SM03, generates a work order every 2000 km, has tasks A, B, C, D, E, and F
+- SM03: Generates a work order every 2000 km and has tasks A, B, C, D, E, and F

-At 1000 kilometers, SM01 and SM02 both generate a work order.
-The generated work order from SM01 is completely redundant with that of SM02, which already contains tasks A and B. At 3000 kilometers, all 3 SMs generate a work order.
+At 1000 kilometres, SM01 and SM02 both generate a work order.
+The generated work order from SM01 is completely redundant with that of SM02, which already contains tasks A and B. At 3000 kilometres, all 3 SMs generate a work order.
 Here, the generated work orders from SM01 and SM02 are both redundant with SM03.
 An administrator must process unnecessary work orders every 2 out of 3 times SM01 is triggered.

 With nested PMs, all 3 of these tasks can be consolidated on 1 SM and assigned nested PMs.
 Only 1 work order is ever generated at a time, and only the appropriate tasks for each interval are included on each work order (e.g. at 1000 km, tasks A, B, C, and D are included, while at 1500 km, only tasks A and B are included).